lipishan/openasl-35k-benchmarks/README.md

-# Large-Scale 3D Representations for Continuous American Sign Language Understanding
+# Large-Scale 3D Representations for Continuous American Sign Language Understanding [Inactive]

+Note: Please refer to the changed repository: [github](https://github.com/lipishan/openasl-35k-benchmarks-v2/tree/main)

 This is the official Repo for "Large-Scale 3D Representations for Continuous American Sign Language Understanding".
 This sepcific codebase is for Sign Language Production.